zogzog/cubicweb/doc/book/en/devweb/edition/form.rst

 Here, given a project eid, we complete the vocabulary with all unpublished versions defined in the project (sorted by number) for which the current user is allowed to establish the relation.
-Of course, we take care *not* to provide a version the ticket is already linked to (through ``done_in``).

 APIs
 ~~~~